The Ultimate Grape Showdown: Sauvignon Blanc vs Pinot Grigio!

 Which is Sweeter Chardonnay or Pinot Grigio?

 It’s generally agreed that Chardonnay tends to be sweeter than Pinot Grigio.
-This is due to the inherent characteristics of the grapes themselves, with Chardonnay grapes typically having more natural sugars than Pinot Grigio.
+This is due to the inherent characteristics of the grapes themselves, with Chardonnay grapes typically having higher acidity and more natural sugars than Pinot Grigio.

 However, it’s important to note that winemaking styles can influence the perception of sweetness in both wines.
-For example, a Chardonnay that undergoes malolactic fermentation may have a creamier mouthfeel and perceived sweetness compared to one that doesn’t.
+For example, a Chardonnay that undergoes malolactic fermentation may have a creamier mouthfeel and perceived sweetness compared to one that doesn’t have malolactic fermentation.

 Conclusion